story + E2 ----> Rocket fuel for donations to non-profits

 I'm a story teller.
 Successful fundraising is driven by uncovering and telling compelling stories in a simple, conversational way.
 These stories create an emotional bond with the reader or viewer.
 The donor or prospective donor must be made to feel he or she is the hero (not your organization).
 His or her donation will help real, live, specific people.
 It will make an immediate, impactful, positive difference!
 It's all about how the donor benefits by giving money to your cause.

 But my primary passion is Christianity.
 The Christian market is where we can reach people in the deepest and most profound way.
 This is where we can use our talents and resources to make a difference and truly change lives.
-This is where we can spread the Good News that Christians have a source of constant joy and peace, even in the midst of trials.
-And it's all to the glory of God.

 Walking With God is a Christian-living book based on my own experience of spiritual insight and renewal while physically walking at sunrise in two beautiful locations in Mississippi.
 I love being outdoors.
 It always beckons and restores the soul.
 It's in nature many of us feel closest to God.
 No wonder.
 It's His creation.
 If we just pause, He reveals Himself in it.
 The sunrise.
 The fresh blooms of spring.
 A gentle breeze.
 The morning melodies of birds.
 God is everywhere.
 What a gift He has given us.